JATOS/JATOS_docs/docs/Manage_your_JATOS/Customize-JATOS-Home-Page.md

 2. Click the 'Use this template' button to create a copy of this repository.
 3. Change the content of `foobar-university-welcome.html` to your needs.
 4. Add necessary files (e.g., logo images) to your repository.
-5. Configure JATOS: In your JATOS installation folder, edit `conf/jatos.conf` (or `conf/production.conf` in versions < 3.8.3) and add `jatos.brandingUrl`:
+5. Configure JATOS: In your JATOS installation folder, edit `conf/jatos.conf` and add `jatos.brandingUrl`:

    1. Easy but with rate limit (from GitHub):